-Many of the amounts included in the financial statements involve the use of judgement and/or estimation.
+Certain of the amounts included in the financial statements involve the use of judgement and/or estimation.

 These judgements and estimates are based on management's best knowledge of the relevant facts and circumstances, having regard to prior experience, but actual results may differ from the amounts included in the financial statements.
-Information about such judgements and estimation is contained in the accounting policies and/or the notes to the financial statements and the key areas are summarised below:
+Information about such judgements and estimation is contained in the accounting policies and/or the notes to the financial statements.
+Sources of estimation uncertainty include the following: